OSU-slatelab/SpeechGUI-AlignmentFramework/COSI_README.md

 ```
 ssh -L [local_address]:[remote_server_port] [username]@[remote_server]
 ```
 Within the code currently, the local address will be 5000:localhost and the remote server port will be 8000.
 Once the port forwarding is established, run the server.py program on the server and wait for "Server waiting..." to be outputted within the terminal.
-Then, run the following command where "gesture" represents the one of the recognized Mediapipe gestures to be used as a wake gesture:
+Then, run the following command where "gesture" represents the one of the recognized Mediapipe gestures to be used as a wake gesture and "audio_processing" represents the location where audio processing occurs between the client and server program:
 ```
-python client.py gesture
+python client.py gesture audio_processing
+Example: python client.py Closed_Fist server
 ```